 4.3 Micro Small and Medium Enterprises (MSME)

 SMEs are recognized as a major growth engine for the Indian economy.
 They generateopportunities for direct and indirect employment by facilitating use of natural resourcesand local skills to stem the tide of migration to urban areas and promote low investmententerprises.
 Finance is made available to viable enterprises at an attractive and low rateof interest.
 On line enquiry portal is made available on the Bank's website.

-Centralized Processing Cell set up last year at all Zonal Offices for speedy disposalof MSME proposals has been streamlined.
+Centralized Processing Cell have been set up at all Zonal Offices for speedy disposalof MSME proposals.

 4.3.2 Coverage under CGTMSE Scheme